jerryhgladinet/docs/admin/source/chapter04.rst

   - Native User

-    these are the users that are created manually with an email.
+    These are the users that are created manually with an email.

   - AD User

-    these are the users that are imported from Active Directory via LDAP.
+    These are the users that are imported from Active Directory via LDAP.

   - Proxied AD User

-    these are the users that are imported from Server Agent, where the file server agent is remote and away from the Cluster Server in the customer's site.
+    These are the users that are imported from Server Agent, where the file server agent is remote and away from the Cluster Server in the customer's site.
 The customer's Active Directory domain is also remote, and the file server itself (where server agent is installed) is in the remote Active Directory.